Triratna Buddhist Community

-The Triratna Buddhist Community (formerly the Friends of the Western Buddhist Order (FWBO)) is an international fellowship of Buddhists and others who aspire to its path of mindfulness.
-It was founded by Sangharakshita (born Dennis Philip Edward Lingwood) in the UK in 1967, and describes itself as "an international network dedicated to communicating Buddhist truths in ways appropriate to the modern world".
+The Triratna Buddhist Community, formerly the Friends of the Western Buddhist Order (FWBO), is an international fellowship of Buddhists.
+It was founded in the UK in 1967 by Sangharakshita (born Dennis Philip Edward Lingwood) and describes itself as "an international network dedicated to communicating Buddhist truths in ways appropriate to the modern world".
 In keeping with Buddhist traditions, it also pays attention to contemporary ideas, particularly drawn from Western philosophy, psychotherapy, and art.

 Worldwide, more than 100 groups are affiliated with the community, including in North America, Australasia and Europe.
 In the UK, it is one of the largest Buddhist movements, with some 30 urban centres and retreat centres.
-The UK based international headquarters is at Adhisthana retreat centre in Coddington, Herefordshire.
-Its largest following, however, is in India, where it is known as Triratna Bauddha Mahāsaṅgha (TBM) (formerly the Trailokya Bauddha Mahasangha Sahayaka Gana (TBMSG)).
+The UK-based international headquarters is at Adhisthana retreat centre in Coddington, Herefordshire.
+Its largest following, however, is in India, where it is known as Triratna Bauddha Mahāsaṅgha (TBM), formerly the Trailokya Bauddha Mahasangha Sahayaka Gana (TBMSG).

 The community has been described as "perhaps the most successful attempt to create an ecumenical international Buddhist organization".
-It has also been criticised for lacking "spiritual lineage" and has faced allegations of sexual exploitation and abuse during the 1970s and 1980s.
+It has also been criticised for lacking "spiritual lineage", and has faced allegations of sexual exploitation and abuse during the 1970s and 1980s.

 Practices and activities

 Meditation is the common thread through activities.
-Order members teach two practices: (a) "The mindfulness of breathing" (anapanasati), in which practitioners focus on the rise and fall of the breath; and (b) "The metta bhavana", which approximately translates from the original Pali as "the cultivation of lovingkindness".
+Order members teach two practices: the "mindfulness of breathing" (anapanasati), in which practitioners focus on the rise and fall of the breath, and metta Bhavana, which approximately translates from the original Pali as "the cultivation of lovingkindness".
 These practices are felt to be complementary in promoting equanimity and friendliness towards others.
-Some friends of the Order may have little, if any, other involvement in its activities; but friendship, Sangha, and community are encouraged at all levels as essential contexts for meditation.
+Some friends of the Order may have little, if any, other involvement in its activities, but friendship, Sangha, and community are encouraged at all levels as essential contexts for meditation.